Airplane manufacturer. Born: December 5, 1879, Hawthorne, Iowa. Died: November 20, 1954, Rago, Kansas.

 Clyde Vernon Cessna was born December 5, 1879, in Hawthorne, Iowa, to James William and Mary Vandora (Skates) Cessna.
 The following year the family settled on a farm near Rago in Kingman County.

-Cessna worked as an automobile salesman in Enid, Oklahoma, when in 1910 he saw a traveling "air circus."
+Cessna worked as an automobile salesman in Enid, Oklahoma, when in January 1911 he saw the Moisant traveling air circus.
 He was so inspired by aviation that gave up his job and went to work for Queen Aeroplane Company in New York to learn aircraft construction.
 Cessna soon began to build his own monoplane, the Silverwing.
 He crashed on his first attempt at flight in Alfalfa, Oklahoma.
 Cessna was not discouraged and made a successful flight in June 1911.
 He continued to build monoplanes from 1912 to 1915.

 During the winter from 1916 to 1917 Cessna moved his operations to Wichita.
 Here he made improvements to the designs.
 During World War I, his operations ceased and Cessna returned home to the work on the family farm.
 In 1925 he formed a partnership with Lloyd Stearman and Walter Beech.
 Travel Air Manufacturing Company under Cessna’s leadership became one of the nation’s leading manufacturers.
 The partnership ended two years later and Cessna set out to build a high-performance, single-wing plane that could outperform any biplane.